-At this level, teachers make little use of strategies to foster students' information literacy and encourage them to use digital tools to search for the necessary information they need.
-In fact, they do not think much about guiding students to reach reliable sources of information or resources.
+At this level teachers make little use of strategies to foster students' information literacy and encourage them to use digital tools to search for necessary information they need.
+In fact, they do not think much on guiding students to reach reliable source of information or resources.